 Engineering design may preempt the use of Table 4.3.
-The basis for the engineering design shall be the 2-year frequency storm using NRCS criteria, assuming the worst soil cover conditions to prevail in the contributing drainage area over the life of the earth dike.
-Manning's Equation shall be used to determine earth dike flow channel velocities associated with the developed discharges.
+Use the NRCS criteria for the engineering design of the 2-year frequency storm, assuming the worst soil cover conditions to prevail in the contributing drainage area over the life of the earth dike.
+Use Manning's Equation to determine earth dike flow channel velocities associated with the developed discharges.
 See Table 4.4 for Design Criteria Based on Stabilization Type.

-Stabilization Type Manning's Roughness Coefficient Allowable Flow Channel Velocity (fps) Seed and mulch 0.025 < 2 Sod 0.030 < 4 Soil stabilization matting over seed and mulch 0.030 < 6 Established grass with permanent soil stabilization matting 0.040 < 8 4-inch to 7-inch stone, flow depths up to 1 foot (Dike A) 0.045 < 10 4-inch to 7-inch stone, flow depths between 1 and 2 feet (Dike B) 0.038 < 12
+Stabilization Type Manning's Roughness Coefficient Allowable Flow Channel Velocity (fps) Seed and mulch 0.025 < 2 Sod 0.030 < 4 Soil stabilization matting over seed and mulch 0.030 < 6 Established grass with permanent soil stabilization matting 0.040 < 8 4 to 7-inch stone, flow depths up to 1 foot (Dike A) 0.045 < 10 4 to 7-inch stone, flow depths between 1 and 2 feet (Dike B) 0.038 < 12